You have the power to change lives

 When disasters strike and power lines go down, families are left vulnerable, wrenched away from comfort and light.
 Every ShelterBox we send includes solar lights that can brighten lives in the darkest hour.

-Hosting yor own Shine for ShelterBox fundraiser is easy.
+Hosting your own Shine for ShelterBox fundraiser is easy.
 Just request a free Shine for ShelterBox fundraising kit and we’ll post one to you in time to plan your event.

-Whether you love getting together with friends or already have a party planned for the festive season, you can make a difference.
+If you love getting together with friends, you can make a difference.
 By holding a heart-warming evening you can bring light to families in their hour of darkness.

 World Refugee Day Challenge